byui-cse/cse251-course/week02/prove.md

 ### Install Package

 This package needs to be installed.
 Read the details on how to install packages in the `resources/software` section of the course.
 Using pip, the command is `pip install requests`.
 Using Python, it's `python -m pip install requests`.
+(Mac users might need to use pip3)

 ### How to make an Internet call